 John Bonick owns eight acres and grows grapes.
 He said that, perhaps unintentionally, the advantages seem to have gone to the large wine producers in Napa County.

 “We just want you to know there’s a crisis for small family farms,” Bonick told supervisors.

 Hayley Hossfeld is a second-generation grapegrower.
 Her family lost three-quarters of its Soda Canyon vineyards in the 2017 Atlas Fire and is trying to recover.
 She too wants the ability to host a limited number of visitors at the vineyard.

 Nerlove said Save the Family Farm has about 1,500 signatures on an online petition asking the county to make changes.

-Supervisors also heard the priorities of Coalition Napa Valley, a group of vintners that includes Chuck Wagner of Caymus Vineyards, Dario Sattui of Castello Di Amarosa, Stu Smith of Smith-Madrone Vineyards, Ryan Waugh of Waugh Family Wines, Julie Arbuckle of Anthem Winery and Steve Rea of Be Napa.
+Supervisors also heard the priorities of Coalition Napa Valley, a group of vintners that includes Chuck Wagner of Caymus Vineyards, Dario Sattui of Castello di Amorosa, Stu Smith of Smith-Madrone Vineyards, Ryan Waugh of Waugh Family Wines and Julie Arbuckle of Anthem Winery.

 “Anti-winery vitriol and hyperbole have taken control of the narrative about the greatest wine-producing valley in the world, threatening the singular importance of this industry to the local job market, schools, housing and tax revenues supporting all of its citizens,” the group’s report stated.